Short Story Analysis: “The Judge’s House” by Bram Stoker

 Bram Stoker’s “The Judge’s House” is a quintessential ghost story that benefits from Stoker’s own imagination and talent for description.
 The story reads like a folkloric argument between personal belief and skepticism.
 I think the reader finds—just as they would in Dracula or the short story “Dracula’s Guest”–that Stoker places a great weight on belief and on the concreteness of oral storytelling, whether it is pure invention or not.

 Stoker was born in 1847 and died in 1912—when Gothic horror and weird fiction were very popular.
-He was also a mathematics major at Trinity College, which gives us some understanding as to the pursuits of Malcolm Malcolmson; but it also gives us a glimpse into the mind of a man who very clearly has an understanding of the strength of mathematics and its rational appeals.
-However, much like author Washington Irving, Stoker also clearly has a passion for folklore and storytelling, which creates the neat dichotomy between the student and the town in “The Judge’s House.”
-The story itself is one of skepticism and a fixation on the duality of the world, one of science and rationale, and one of mystery and magic.
+He was also a mathematics major at Trinity College.
+This gives us some understanding as to the pursuits of Malcolm Malcolmson.
+It also gives us a glimpse into the mind of a man who very clearly has an understanding of the strength of mathematics and its rational appeals.
+However, much like author Washington Irving, Stoker also clearly has a passion for folklore and storytelling.
+His interests creates the neat dichotomy between the student and the town in “The Judge’s House.”
+The story itself is one of skepticism and a fixation on the duality of the world.
+It is a story of science and rationale, and one of mystery and magic.

-No doubt, at least according to Stoker, if Malcolmson had listened to the warnings to the superstitious folk then he would still be alive, because rationalism, it seems, doesn’t account for everything–even past misdeeds.
+No doubt, at least according to Stoker, if Malcolmson had listened to the warnings of the superstitious folk then he would still be alive.
+Rationalism, it seems, doesn’t account for everything–even past misdeeds.

 Works Cited